highwingio/terraform-aws-strongdm/README.md

 #### Docker Image

-This module defaults to use the `asicsdigital/strongdm:latest' Docker image.
-This Image is built from the Dockerfile in this repo, using the command script in `files/entrypoint.sh` It should work with no changes needed, but should you wish to use the upstream `quay.io/sdmrepo/relay` image, or a custom image, you can pass in the image name to this module.
+This module defaults to use the `asicsdigital/strongdm:latest` Docker image.
+This Image is built from the Dockerfile in this repo, using the command script in `files/entrypoint.sh` It should work with no changes needed, but should you wish to use the upstream `quay.io/sdmrepo/relay` image, or a custom image, you can pass in the image name to the `docker_image` prameter.

 Outputs
 =======